The Poznań: Alternatives

 Fans of the Scottish club Celtic have a similar celebration known as "The Huddle", whilst also facing away from the pitch; the words sung by the fans are "Let's All Do The Huddle".
 The "Huddle" performed by Celtic fans is closely linked to the on-field huddle conducted by the Celtic team prior to kick-off which was introduced by Tony Mowbray during his playing career at the club in the mid 1990s.
 Over the years, Celtic fans have carried out various versions of the huddle, although the first example of it being performed by large numbers of the club's supporters at a game was during a 3-0 win over Rangers at Celtic Park in February 2011.

 Supporters of Deportivo Alavés, a La Liga team, have been known to celebrate most of their team's goals with a variation of "The Poznań" since at least 2014, in which they stand with their backs to the pitch, linking shoulders side-by-side and jumping on the spot while they sing the tune to the Pippi Longstocking TV series.

 FC Copenhagen ultras have the past several years celebrated wins using a variant of the Poznań where the fans turn their backs to the pitch and jump from side to side while the players on the pitch do the same.

+Charlotte FC fans begin home matches with the Poznań, where fans across the stadium turn their backs to the pitch and bounce up and down to the tune of Pepas.
+The dance has grown drastically in popularity since their inaugural season where it began with a few supporters groups, it now has spread across the majority of the stadium.
+They begin every home match with Pepas, and call it such as well.

+In 2009, fans of Beşiktaş used this celebratory ritual as a means of voicing discontent with the club's management amidst a period of disappointing results.
+By adopting this unconventional form of protest, supporters called for the resignation of the club’s chairman.